KayJay7/rpn-c/README.md

 ; "0x21646c726f57202c6f6c6c6548" -> "2645608968345021733469237830984" convert it single integer
 ; use '&' to print
 2645608968345021733469237830984 &

+; or, with the new sintax
+"Hello, World!" &
 ```

 #### Notes on building